xZeroW/fictional-dollop/docs/game_systems_plan.md

 - Add item details and tooltips.
 - Add weapon equip from inventory.
 - Add material drops.
-- Add salvage and one healing or upgrade recipe.
+- Add salvage, one permanent upgrade recipe, and optionally one healing recipe.
 - Make at least three weapon families mechanically different.

 Acceptance criteria:

 - The player can equip a dropped weapon.
-- The player can convert loot into a useful effect.
+- The player can convert loot into banked material, persistent item progression, or an explicit run-only effect.
 - Rarity has a gameplay meaning beyond color.

 ### Milestone 3: Add Map Themes